morpho-org/morpho-optimizers/README.md

 2 CI pipelines are currently running on every PR to check that the changes introduced are not modifying the storage layout of proxied smart contracts in an unsafe way:

 - [storage-layout.sh](./scripts/storage-layout.sh) checks that the latest foundry storage layout snapshot is identical to the committed storage layout snapshot
-- [foundry-storage-check](https://github.com/Rubilmax/foundry-storage-diff) is in the test phase and will progressively replace the snapshot check
+- [foundry-storage-check](https://github.com/Rubilmax/foundry-storage-diff) is in test phase and will progressively replace the snapshot check

 In the case the storage layout snapshots checked by `storage-layout.sh` are not identical, the developer must commit the updated storage layout snapshot stored under [snapshots/](./snapshots/) by running: